Marblehead – Astrix

 LOA 1275mm Beam 150mm Approximate Displacement 5 kgs

 The ASTRIX’s introduction in 2014 to our series of designs was a step up in ambition, to compete at the very top level of the Marblehead Class fleet.
 The proto-type hull featured in the World Championships in Gouda, (Netherlands) in 2014 and achieved a creditable result.
+In 2019, the ASTRIX has undergone a further upgrade program, which will increase its competitive life against the latest designs.
+The aim is for ASTRIX to feature in the World Championships at West Kirby in 2020.

 The main feature of the ASTRIX is the hard chines that run from the transom and along the hull line to the bow.
 The chine allow the waterline to extend quickly once the yacht heels.
 The hull form is ‘V’ shaped, which allows the hull to grip the water and gives ASTRIX excellent pointing ability when sailing to windward.